 How to ensure success in a newly created role | Main region

-So, if you are about to start in a brand new position, we provide the following tips to help ensure your success in a new role.
+So, if you are about to start in a brand-new position, here are some tips to ensure your success in a new role.

 Newly created roles bring huge career benefits

-Starting a newly created job can be both exciting and a huge opportunity.
+Starting a newly created job can be exciting and a huge opportunity.
 After all, there’s no predecessor to live up to or previous benchmarks to work towards.
-In a newly created position, you have the unique opportunity to take a role in the direction you think it needs to go and make it your own.
-You can start with a clean slate.
+In a newly created position, you have the unique opportunity to make the role your own.

 However, there can also be some very real challenges that come with life in a newly created role, especially if the new job responsibilities are not yet clearly defined and your boss is using your first few months in the role to determine exactly what they should be.

 While the usual advice on starting a new job still applies, when you are beginning a role that has never existed before there are a few additional tips to remember.
 Yes, introducing yourself to your new colleagues, having a positive attitude and asking questions all count.
-However, as you’re starting a completely new job, there are additional details to bear in mind.
+However, as you’re starting a completely new job, there are additional efforts to take into account.

 1. Understand the big picture